Breed Facts

 EXMOOR

-Exmoor ponies average 11.2 hands (46”) at the withers and are very stocky for their height.
-The deep girth and chest make for a large digestive capacity, important for utilizing a large amount of rough forage in the diet.
-The ponies are athletic, intelligent, and strong-willed.
+Exmoor ponies stand 11.1–12.3 hands at the withers and are very stocky for their height.
+They average 800-900 lbs.
+The deep girth and chest make for a large digestive capacity, important for using a large amount of rough forage in their diet.
+The breed has found a conservation niche as their dental construction allows them to be very “neat” grazers who can eat what other animals won’t, thus allowing the increase of plant diversity.

 Did you know: